shivam1741/networkig-internship/Week 3.md

 * **Router:**
  A router is a network device that forwards data packets between computer networks.
 It uses routing tables and protocols to determine the best path for data.

-*  **Routing Table:**
+*  **Routing Table:** A  routing table is a database in a router that stores paths to various network destinations, Or a routing table is like a GPS database - it contains directions to reach different networks.
-  A  routing table is a database in a router that stores paths to various network destinations.
-It includes:
+      * It includes:
         - Destination IP
         - Subnet mask
         - Next hop
         - Interface
         - Metric (cost)

 *  **Next Hop**
   The next hop is the next router or device a packet should go to on its way to the destination.